 Cut away the connecting stem at the base and cook this mushroom simply – some butter or duck fat in a sauté pan is all you need.
 Use plenty, because mushrooms soak up fat like sponges.
-Sprinkle salt and pepper to taste after cooking for sublime umami flavor … if you salt during cooking, water is released and thus moisture content and texture can be affected.
+Sprinkle salt and pepper to taste after cooking for a sublime umami flavor … if you salt during cooking, water is released and thus moisture content and texture can be affected.

-Maitake pairs well with roasted meats, chicken, cheese, greens and grains.
+Maitake pairs well with roasted meats, chicken, cheese, greens, and grains.

-Try maitake roasted whole as we did here.Maitake can be roasted, grilled, sautéed.
+Try maitake roasted whole as we did here.Maitake can be roasted, grilled, or sautéed.
 Add them to your favorite mushroom recipes.

 Try some of our recipes, or invent new ones to showcase these extraordinary mushrooms.

-Fun Fungi Fact: There is evidence that maitake mushrooms have immune boosting properties, and they are used in traditional Chinese medicine.
-Not only delicious, but healthy too!
+Fun Fungi Fact: There is evidence that maitake mushrooms have immune-boosting properties, and they are used in traditional Chinese medicine.
+Not only delicious but healthy too!

 Cooking with D’Artagnan mushrooms?
 Share photos with us on social media!
 Tag @dartagnanfoods on Facebook, Instagram or Twitter.